vcapra1/mandelbrot-cli/README.md

 # Mandelbrot Set Explorer

+## Problems
+* When trying to render an image with a high (or low) aspect ratio (e.g.
+10:1 or 1:10), the operation never finishes
+* User can draw box outside of image in GUI

 ## To-do
 * Add progress messages to the GUI, such as "preparing" while the render memory is being allocated, and "saving image" while the image is being